es-axiom/enliven/docs/redux-structure.md

   1. invoked from Team didMount
   2. GET /api/channels/teams/:id
   3. receiveAllChannels is the success callback

-* fetchChannel
-  1. invoked from ChannelIndex onClick
-  2. GET /api/channels/:id
-  3. receiveChannel is the success callback

 * updateChannel
   1. invoked from UpdateChannelForm onClick